 Students undertaking language study will complete a specified number of written assignments, tests, and essays, as determined by their supervisor.
 Meetings for language study may include more than one student.

-How often do students and supervisors meet for an independent study?
+How often do I meet with my supervisor for an independent study?

-This varies depending on both a supervisor’s and a student’s course load and class hours, and the nature of the material to be covered.
-Students should be prepared to be flexible in their hours, as a faculty member’s first duty is to students enrolled in their regular Slavic Department courses, and there may be weeks when supervisors are unable to meet with independent study students.
+This varies depending on the nature of the material to be covered and the course load and class hours of both you and your supervisor.
+You should be prepared to be flexible in regard to schedule, as your faculty supervisor's first priority is to the students enrolled in their regular courses.
+Please be aware there may be weeks when supervisors are unable to meet with independent study students.

-Do independent study credits count towards a major in the Slavic Department?
+Do independent study credits count towards a major or minor in the Slavic Department?

-Undergraduates may earn no more than 15 independent study credits in the Slavic Department, and because independent study is NOT a substitute for required coursework towards a major or minor, independent study credits may only count towards elective requirements.
+Undergraduates may earn no more than 15 independent study credits in the Slavic Department.
+Since independent study is NOT a substitute for required coursework towards a major or minor, independent study credits may only count towards elective requirements.